 For more information, please contact the school at 08821-7502611 or DSN 440-2611.

-Welcome to Garmisch Elementary/Middle School (GEMS)!
-We invite YOU to support GEMS' educational and activity programs by becoming a member of our Parent Teacher Association (PTA).
-It is a great way to contribute to the school community.
+Welcome to Garmisch Elementary Middle School (GEMS).
+We invite YOU to support our educational and activity programs by becoming a member of our Parent Teacher Association (PTA).
+It's a great way to contribute to the school community.
 Meetings are open for everyone.
 Come out and see how you can help.